Lauren Booth: Conversion to Islam

-In 2010, Booth Converted to Islam a few years after her visit to Palestine, and became a practising Muslim.
+In 2010, Booth converted to Islam a few months after her visit to Iran, and became a practising Muslim.
 Booth appeared at the Islam Channel's Global Peace and Unity event on 23 October 2010, wearing a hijab, stating: "My name is Lauren Booth, and I am a Muslim."
-She attributed her awakening to her experiences in Palestine as a reporter.
+She attributed her awakening to her experiences in Iran as a reporter.